If you are still running Python 2 and using OctoPrint 1.7x, you will see warnings like this:

 Please follow the instructions on the Upgrade to Python 3 script's homepage to get your OctoPi 0.17 install upgraded to use Python 3.

 Note that you really only have this option for OctoPi 0.17.0 and some development versions of OctoPi 0.18.0.
-Any earlier OctoPi versions are not supported, and you will have to manually update your OS (installing OctoPi 0.18 or otherwise).
+Any earlier OctoPi versions are not supported, and you will have to manually update your OS (installing a newer build of OctoPi or otherwise).

 Manual installs on Linux can be upgraded if you have Python 3.7 or newer already installed, by using the Upgrade Script.
 Python 3.7 or newer needs to be installed as